Be Inspired!

 You need to take all of these ingredients and drop them into your blender or food processor.
 It’s that easy.

-For a spicy version of red pepper romesco sauce, you can add 1/2 teaspoon of cayenne pepper.
+• For a spicy version of red pepper romesco sauce, you can add 1/2 teaspoon of cayenne pepper.
 If you don’t enjoy spicy foods, leave it out, and follow my recipe exactly.

-If you want a thinner version that isn’t as strong, you can add one more Roma tomato.
+• If you want a thinner version that isn’t as strong, you can add one more Roma tomato.
 For a thicker consistency, keep the quantity the same.

-This dish may be most commonly served with fish but it goes so well with lots of different things.
+This dish may be most commonly served with fish.
+But it goes so well with lots of different things.
 My latest favorite is as a dip for my sirloin steak.

-Is there a nut-free romesco sauce?
+Is there nut-free romesco sauce?

 If you can’t have nuts, don’t worry you still have several different options.
 You can make this recipe with either pumpkin seeds or sunflower seeds instead.